-Litti Chokha is a complete meal on its own originated from the Indian State of Bihar.
-Littis are wheat balls stuffed with Sattu that is flavored with other spices and is cooked in different ways.
+Litti Chokha is a complete meal on its own, popular in the Indian State of Bihar.
+Littis are wheat balls with Sattu stuffing.
+They mix Sattu with other spices and cook it in different ways.

 The Littis are dough balls, stuffed with Sattu or Roasted chana dal powder, mixed with pickle masala and other spices.
-The balls are stuffed with this filling and are then cooked.
-The original method of cooking was typically over a coal or wood many years ago.
-Now with the advancement of cooking methods, new ways have been identified and adapted.
+They stuff the Littis with Sattu, and cook over direct flame.
+The original method of cooking was typically over coal or wood many years ago.
+Now with the advancement of cooking methods, we have new ways to cook Littis.

 These Littis are very similar to the Baati and Bafla.
-Dal Baati Churma is a dish from Rajasthan and Bafla is popular from Madhya Pradesh.
-In MP Bafla is served with bharta, where it is baigan bharta.
+Dal Baati Churma is a dish from Rajasthan and Bafla is popular in Madhya Pradesh.
+In MP, they serve baigan bharta with Bafla.

 Step By Step Pictures for making Litti Chokha